-5.2.7 The operational road will represent a barrier between potential hare populations either side of the alignment, restricting hares' movements in and between available habitats.
+The operational road would represent a barrier between potential hare populations either side of the alignment, restricting hares' movements in and between available habitats.
 The operational road may also restrict immigration and emigration thus decreasing genetic diversity and increasing competition among stable populations.
-This would potentially result in a negative impact of medium magnitude upon the local brown hare population representing an impact of moderate significance in Section NL3 and minor significance in the remainder of the route.
+This would potentially result in a negative impact of medium magnitude upon the local brown hare population representing a potential impact of Moderate significance in Section NL3 and minor significance in the remainder of the route.

-Disturbance During Construction
+Disturbance

-5.2.8 Hares are likely to be disturbed by the construction of the road scheme.
+Hares would be likely to be disturbed by the construction of the proposed scheme.
 Noise from machinery and vehicles, and the presence of humans may adversely affect hares, especially breeding females (Tapper & Hobson, 2002).
-Consideration will need to be given to avoid the inappropriate siting of construction compounds or soil storage sites, which could exacerbate such impacts.
-The magnitude of this disturbance is assessed as low negative representing an impact of minor significance for the proposed route.
+The magnitude of this disturbance is assessed as low negative representing a potential impact of Minor significance.